 Top 10 luxury hotels in Barbados

 For those seeking over-the-top luxury, shameless pampering and gracious hospitality, it’s hard to top the glitzy and glamorous ‘Little England’ of the Caribbean - Barbados.
+The island's beautiful beachfront hotels and resorts evoke a wonderful sense of indulgence and opulence, from breath taking pool areas and luxe suites, to innovative restaurants and even private butler services, and offer the ultimate treat for those hoping to splash out on a truly luxurious holiday.
 Here’s our pick of the island’s 10 swankiest sleeps most worth getting excited about.

 The setting: On the south-eastern coast overlooking the breakers of the Atlantic Ocean and the fabled powder-soft pink sands of Crane Beach.